brendt/stitcher.io/app/PHP/GettingStarted/Content/01-the-basics/02-basic-syntax.md

 image: meta/php/02-basic-syntax.png
 ---

 In this chapter you'll get a basic overview of PHP's syntax.
-You'll learn more about each section throughout this book, but we need to start somewhere, and thus here's the high-level overview.
+At later points in this book we'll dive deeper into specific topics, but we need to start somewhere, and thus here's the high-level overview.

 ## &lt;?php